core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'resource-type': A required field used to indicate the resource type of the topic-data resource for the topic.
 It encodes the resource type as a CBOR text string.
 The value should be "core.ps.data".

-* 'topic-content-format': This optional field specifies the CoAP Content-Format identifier of the topic-data resource representation, e.g., 60 for the media-type "application/cbor".
+* 'topic-content-format': This optional field specifies the CoAP Content-Format identifier of the topic-data resource representation as an unsigned integer, e.g., 60 for the media-type "application/cbor".

 * 'topic-type': An optional field used to indicate the attribute or property of the topic-data resource for the topic.
 It encodes the attribute as a CBOR text string.
 Example attributes include "temperature".